 The training of a postgraduate student shall be full time but graded responsibilities in the management and treatment of patients entrusted to his/her care.
 The participation of the students in all facets of educational process is essential.
 Every candidate should take part in seminars, group discussions, case demonstrations, clinics, journal review meetings, and clinical meetings.
 Every candidate shall be required to participate in the teaching and training programme of undergraduate students and interns.
 Training should include involvement in laboratory and experimental work, and research studies.
-Every Institution under taking Post Graduate training programme shall set up an Academic cell or a Curriculum Committee, under the chairmanship of a Senior faculty member, which shall work out the details of the training programme in each speciality in consultation with other training Programmes.

-Department faculty staff and also coordinate and monitor the implementation of these under the following heads.

-Based on the above guidelines for a structured training programme for postgraduate courses, the basic tenets of a successful postgraduate teaching programme, are detailed
+Every Institution under taking Post Graduate training programme shall set up an Academic cell or a Curriculum Committee, under the chairmanship of a Senior faculty member, which shall work out the details of the training programme in each specialty in consultation with other Department faculty staff and also coordinate and monitor the implementation of these training programme.
+Based on the above guidelines for a structured training programme for postgraduate courses, the basic tenets of a successful postgraduate teaching programme, are detailed under the following heads.

-• Formal Lectures by the faculty on varied subjects including general areas and systems.
-Bothsenior and junior faculty can do this.
-However, the number of these classes should be maintained of low levels to encourage self-learning.

-Symposia / Seminars form an integral part of PG learning.
+- Formal Lectures by the faculty on varied subjects including general areas and systems.
+Both senior and junior faculty can do this.
+However, the number of these classes should be maintained of low levels to encourage self-learning. - Symposia / Seminars form an integral part of PG learning.
 A monthly symposium will generate approximate 30-35 symposia / course.
-These symposia can include department faculty and HODs as chairpersons and maximum involvement of both students and faculty should be ensured.

-- Clinical Discussions form the core of PG training and can be assigned to various clinical units on rotating basis.
+These symposia can include department faculty and HODs as chairpersons and maximum involvement of both students and faculty should be ensured. - Clinical Discussions form the core of PG training and can be assigned to various clinical units on rotating basis.
 However other faculty could also actively participate in the discussion.
 The discussions must be 3-4/week.
-One suggestion is to score the performance of the candidate by a small panel of faculty and convey the scores to the candidate / PG at the end ofthe session. - Journal Club /Clinical Club should be conducted at least once in a week in each postgraduate department.
-Journal clubs not only imparts new information but also trains the candidate to objectively assess and criticize various articles which come out and should be useful in ensuring evidence based dentistry. - Guest Lectures can be integrated into the PG program at least once in a month.
-Even the retired faculty can be invited for delivering the lectures and will ensure imparting of greater wisdom to the candidates. - Orientation Classes for newcomers should also be incorporated.
-These classes can even be assigned to junior faculty/senior PGs. - Clinical posting.
-Each PG student should work in the clinics on regular basis to acquire adequate professional skills and competency in managing various cases to be treated by
+One suggestion is to score the performance of the candidate by a small panel of faculty and convey the scores to the candidate / PG at the end of the session. - Journal Club /Clinical Club should be conducted at least once in a week in each postgraduate department.
+Journal clubs not only imparts new information but also trains the candidate to objectively assess and criticize various articles which come out and should be useful in ensuring evidence based dentistry.